FLIN: A Flexible Natural Language Interface for Web Navigation: Problem Formulation

 \subsection{Inference}

-The inference module takes the outputs of Action Scoring, Parameter Mention Extraction and Parameter Value Scoring to compute a net score $S_{ap}(.)$ for each action $a \in A_{w}$ and associated list of parameter value assignments combinations and then, use $S_{ap}(.)$ to predict the navigation instruction, as discussed below.
+The inference module takes the outputs of Action Scoring, Parameter Mention Extraction and Parameter Value Scoring to compute a net score $S_{ap}(.)$ for each action $a \in A_{w}$ and associated list of parameter value assignment combinations.
+Then, it uses $S_{ap}(.)$ to predict the navigation instruction.